urbanspr1nter/nesthing/docs/PPU.md

 The NES PPU can output a total of 64 colors in its color space.
 Really, only 52 color are "unique".
 These colors are actually more of a **CLUT** (color lookup table), and the RGB values have already been predefined.

-It is then fair to claim and assume that each value such as `$2C` read from memory when dealing with colors refers to the light-blue color as seen in the palette shown above.
-Or more precisely: `rgb(62, 194, 205)`, or:
+We can then deduce that each value such as: `$2C` as a data byte read from memory refers to the light-blue color as seen in the palette shown above.
+Or more precisely: `rgb(62, 194, 205)`, or those who prefer visuals :):

 ![Color 2C](assets/ppu_color_2C.png)

 Since we are dealing with writing an emulator, let's start referring to "dots" as "pixels" to be rendered.
 Ultimately the end goal of implementing the PPU is to output an image rendered on screen on what the real PPU would output onto the television.

 Just because there are 64 colors to choose from to represent an image does not mean they can all be used at once.

-As an even bigger restriction, the number of active colors on screen could only be 16.
+The restriction is that there can be a total of 32 active colors on screen but only 25 active **disinct** colors on screen.

+* 1 single universal background color
+* 12 distinct background tile colors (4 repeated colors)
+* 12 disintct sprite tile colors (4 repeated colors)

 This limitation may have lead to creative art during the later titles released on the NES as the limited color palette was being maximized.

 If the number of simultaneous colors on screen can only be 16, this means that we only need 4 bits to represent a pixel.
 The possible values which can be represented by 4 bits is then a value anywhere from: 0-15.

+A background color palette is then 4 palettes of 3+1 colors each, and the sprite color palette is then 4 palettes of 3+1 colors each.
+This totals to 8 different color palettes to be used.

 Each bit of the 4-bit pixel color respresents something.
 The 2 most significant bits represent the **attribute** bits, which help dictate what 4-color palette to use.
-The 2 lease significant bits represent the combination of high and low tile bits from the group of 16 bytes which have been referenced by the nametable byte.
+The 2 least significant bits represent the combination of high and low tile bits from the group of 16 bytes which have been referenced by the nametable byte.

 ```
 AAHL